Assignment Ace

 Interviews

 To recruit people to take part in our interviews, we asked UL students, non-UL students and the UL lecturers, by word of mouth and text.
-We scheduled interviews with each person who agreed to be interviewed and had questions pre-made before the interviews.
+These were scheduled semi-structured interviews.
 For the non-UL students, we had to email the questions to them as we were not able to meet in person.

 We asked the students and lecturers of UL questions about their current Learning Management System ‘Sulis’ as well as how they organise different aspects of their life and if they could improve their organisational skills.